FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What Is Revenue Operations?

-- For solo founders: RevOps = being your own sales ops, marketing ops, and billing ops
+• For solo founders: it means being your own sales ops, marketing ops, and billing ops at the same time

-Forrester’s RevOps research shows that companies with aligned revenue operations grow 12–15% faster than those with siloed teams — and the principle applies at indie scale too.
+Forrester’s RevOps research shows that companies with aligned revenue operations grow 12–15% faster than those with siloed teams, and the principle applies at indie scale too.
+You don’t need an enterprise stack to capture that compounding effect — you need clean data and a weekly cadence.

 Why Revenue Operations Matters at €5K+ MRR

 At low MRR, you can hold everything in your head.
-At €5K MRR, the gaps start showing:
+At €5K MRR, the gaps in your funnel start showing:

 The Three Pillars of Solo Founder RevOps